Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Methods

 \subsubsection{Image processing}

 All experimental images were captured and stored in a raw, unprocessed format (npy or tif).
 Miniscope images underwent hot pixel removal (detailed in the public code) and normalization prior to deblurring.
 These images were cropped afterward by 10 pixels in each dimension to remove edge artifacts.
 Multicolor images were downsampled by a factor of 2, separated into two channels and deblurred independently.
 After deblurring, the channels were recombined and globally contrast stretched for display.
 Pseudocoloring was done with ImageJ using the Green/Magenta LUT.
 These images were also cropped for edge artifacts.
 The details of the multimode fiber images can be found in~\cite{Turcotte:20}.
 The bead images were upsampled by 3x and convolved with a Gaussian kernel (3/2 pixel width) after deblurring.
 Neuron images were convolved with a Gaussian kernel (1 pixel width) after deblurring.
 This was done according to~\cite{Turcotte:20}.
+LSFM stacks were similarly cropped and contrast-stretched equally for each method for the purpose of display.
 For simulation data, images were normalized before deblurring and cropped after deblurring.
 All displayed PSFs were globally contrast stretched for display.